Skip to Content

-DUI Attorney in Pensacola, FL
+Pensacola DUI Attorney

 Driving under the influence of alcohol and/or drugs is illegal in Florida as laid out under the 2021 Florida Statutes.
-You can be arrested and charged with DUI if your blood alcohol concentration (BAC) measures .08 percent or higher or if your normal faculties have been impaired to the degree that you are a safety risk to others regardless of your BAC level.
+You can be arrested and charged with DUI if your blood alcohol concentration (BAC) measures .08 percent or higher, or if your normal faculties have been impaired to the degree that you are a safety risk to others, regardless of your BAC level.

 If you have been arrested for DUI anywhere within the Florida Panhandle, your first action should be to bring in a skilled criminal defense lawyer.
 While you may think that you have no chance for a favorable outcome against the state of Florida, that is not true.
-Everyone deserves a sound defense when accused of a crime and DUI is no different.
-Furthermore, many factors underlying DUI charges can be faulty, from lack of probable cause to improper police procedure, defective equipment, flawed sobriety testing, and other testing problems.
+Everyone deserves a sound defense when accused of a crime, and DUI is no different.
+Furthermore, many factors underlying DUI charges can be faulty, from a lack of probable cause to improper police procedure, defective equipment, flawed sobriety testing, and other testing problems.

 What Are DUI Penalties in Florida?